learn through suffering C language learn through suffering

 In other languages

-In programming languages other than C, string variables are typically declared with the following structure.
+In programming languages other than C, string variables are prepared using the following structures:

 To handle characters,